SmartyNotchy/SmartyNotchy/README.md

 ![](https://komarev.com/ghpvc/?username=smartynotchy)

 ## About Me
+Hi, I'm Pilliam Wark (real name William Park, but shhhh).
 I'm a high school student, and I'm really passionate about working with computers and creating games and other projects with them.
-Aspiring to be a game dev in the future, but if that doesn't work out I'm comfortable with most programming-related jobs.
+My dream job would be a game developer, but if that doesn't work out I'm comfortable with most programming-related jobs.
 I have decent experience with developing games and am proficient in multiple programming languages, and I'm excited to continue to work with computers and create projects that anyone can enjoy.

 ## Currently Working On:
 - Secret Video Game